Liquefied Petroleum Gas: LPG – What is LPG?

 It is a fossil fuel that does not occur in isolation.

-LPG is found naturally in combination with other hydrocarbons, typically crude oil and natural gas.
+LPG products are found naturally in combination with other hydrocarbon fuels, typically crude oil and natural gas.

 LPG is produced during natural gas processing and oil refining.